karen thomas mind coach

 A personal history

-I have helped coach professional athletes, call centre staff, lawyers, musicians, actors, nurses, doctors, painters and decorators, teachers, business owners, tradesmen, bankers, financial workers, office workers, managers, CEO’S, accountants, house wives and assistants.
+We have helped coach professional athletes, tradesmen, care workers, nurses, call centre staff, lawyers, musicians, actors, nurses, doctors, painters and decorators, teachers, business owners, tradesmen, bankers, financial workers, office workers, managers, CEO’S, accountants, house wives and assistants.

-I pride myself on my ability to work with people from all walks of life, I am open, friendly, adaptable and non judgemental and offer a tailor made solution to suit each individual client.
+We pride ourselves on our ability to work with people from all walks of life, we are open, friendly, adaptable and non judgemental and offer a tailor made solution to suit each individual client.
 Our workings of the brain may be similar but we are all unique individuals with different needs and respond to different approaches.

-I enhance my own development and expertise in working with the best in their field so I am constantly kept up to date with research.
+We work with the best in their field so constantly kept up to date with research.

 Qualifications & Credentials